jfrazx/mongoose-transient/README.md

 });
 ```

 This does not affect your future interactions with your documents, you will still call it by the prescribed path: `this.confirmationPassword`.
+This is really only necessary to avoid conflict with
+mongoose document properties.

 You may want to manipulate values before assignment.
 To do so, set the transient property to a function that accepts the value being set and returns your modified content.
 Whatever is returned will be assigned to your field.